Climber.Org Driving Directions to

 Superstition Mountain - GPS route SUPERSTITION MTN

 Turn north from Hwy 60 on Kings Ranch Rd (waypoint H60KNG), which is roughly 7 miles southeast from Apache Junction.
 Ignore the DPS guide instructions!
 The road is entirely paved, there is now only one cattle guard, and there are trailhead signs at most intersections.
-Follow the map below, using your GPS if you have one and are worried, to the large parking lot at waypoint SUPERTH.
+Follow the map below, using your GPS if you have one and are worried, to the large parking lot at waypoint SUPRTH.

 Driving map: (scroll down for climbing information)